rdf-elixir/website/content/grax/schemas.md

 - The `:numeric` datatype behaves similar to the `:any` datatype, but limits the values to those of numeric datatypes.

-- The `:iri` datatype can be used if IRIs should be kept as they are, which is useful when they shouldn't be mapped to nested mapping structs (described in the next section on links).
+- The `:iri` datatype can be used if IRIs should be kept as they are, which is useful when they shouldn't be mapped to nested mapping structs.

 ### Default values